Getting Married ? Notice of Intended Marriage = NOIM

 Click on the link to download and fill out your notice of intended marriage form.
 Please note it signing the NOIM must be witnessed by myself or an authorised witness indicated on page 2

 Please print page 3 & 4

 Feel free to contact me if you need further assistance

-Partner - Spouse or Prospective Marriage Visa in Australia
+Need a NOIM for Partner - Spouse or Prospective Marriage Visa in Australia?